Medicare Scams, Fraud, & Abuse

 • They “know” how to get Medicare to pay for the specified item or service.

-• Don’t take advice or offers of medical services… from unknown callers, people who come to your door, or those who might approach you in public.
+• Don’t take advice or offers of medical services from unknown callers.

-If you do happen to see an unfamiliar provider name or service listed on a Medicare Summary Notice or feel like you may be a victim of a Medicare-related scam, you can:
+If you see an unfamiliar provider name or service listed on a Medicare Summary Notice or feel like you may be a victim of a Medicare-related scam, you can:

 • Call your health care provider directly to inquire about the service/charge.